Hilbert1024/Back-test/README.md

 ![Test](https://github.com/Hilbert1984/Back-test/blob/master/figure/000001.SZ.jpg)

 You can also trade a portfolio.
 See what would happen if you traded 50 stocks in random everday, from 2010 to 2018.
+Daily position list and limit-down list will be displayed in excel/model_name.xlsx and excel/model_name_limitdown.xlsx separately.

 ![Test](https://github.com/Hilbert1984/Back-test/blob/master/figure/random.jpg)